meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-14-september2020-update.md

 *[Developing a Workforce for the 21st Century](https://www.performance.gov/CAP/workforce/)*

-In the ongoing effort to reform the workforce, the President has signed multiple executive orders.
-On July 31, OPM issued initial guidance to agencies in support of the [Executive Order 13932](https://www.federalregister.gov/documents/2020/07/01/2020-14337/modernizing-and-reforming-the-assessment-and-hiring-of-federal-job-candidates).
+ On July 31st, OPM issued initial guidance to agencies in support of the [Executive Order 13932](https://www.federalregister.gov/documents/2020/07/01/2020-14337/modernizing-and-reforming-the-assessment-and-hiring-of-federal-job-candidates).
 The order and associated guidance emphasizes a focus on skills and competency over degree-based hiring.

 **Agency Priority Goals**